27 January 2020

 Formalising the process with documented policies and checklists enables...

 - Measurement and reporting of outcomes at each stage and overall progress: Current process maps and procedures form the benchmark for regular reviews of the process (with your team).
 The aim is to say "how could we make this better?"
 However, without documentation to discuss, such meetings can become unstructured talk-fests.
-Reference to statistics that report such things as average time spent at each step, and non-conformance (errors and stuff-ups) will pin-point where applied problem solving will deliver greatest value.
+Reference to statistics that report such things as average time spent at each step, and non-conformance (errors and stuff-ups) will pinpoint where applied problem solving will deliver the greatest value.

 - Identifying bottlenecks: The "sausage machine" is only as fast as its slowest step.
-As the organization grows, regularly study the statistics and determine which step is (on average) the slowest.
+As the organization grows, regularly study statistics and determine which step is (on average) the slowest.
 Work out why?
 It either needs improvement to people, process or equipment.